EEZhuang/apples-and-oranges/README.md

 ## Our Solution
 ### Overview
-[tempName] aims to solve the larger issue of climate change by providing the tools for users to reduce individual waste.
-Not only is it geared to climate-enthusiasts who want to minimize their waste, but also everyday consumers that wish to save money. [tempName] appeals to a wide user base, thereby reducing more food waste regardless of the user's interest in reducing climate change.
+apples & oranges aims to solve the larger issue of climate change by providing the tools for users to reduce individual waste.
+Not only is it geared to climate-enthusiasts who want to minimize their waste, but also everyday consumers that wish to save money. apples & oranges appeals to a wide user base, thereby reducing more food waste regardless of the user's interest in reducing climate change.

 ### Fridge/Pantry
 The interface allows users to conveniently keep track of all of their food.
 The Fridge sorts food items so that the user can quickly see the "high-priority" items that will need to be consumed soon.
 Adding, viewing, editing, and deleting food items is simple to use and requires minimal effort.